chtoucas/Narvalo.NET/docs/developer.md

 - Individual versions in `src\Versioning`, if they differ from the shared ones.
 - Individual package descriptions in `src\Packaging`.
 - Check that the property `frameworkAssemblies` in nuspec's do not need any update.
-- Check that the `TargetFrameworkVersion` in projects and the one in the nuspec's must match.
+- Check that the `TargetFrameworkVersion` property in the project file and the one in the nuspec's must match.
+- Check that there is no new resources, eg a satellite assembly for french or a Code Contracts assembly.

 To release a new version to the official NuGet repository:
 1. Create the packages: `make.ps1 -r pack`.